PriyadharsanbalajiSriramajeyam/PriyadharsanbalajiSriramajeyam.github.io/index.md

     <div class="profile-section">
       <img src="/img/profile_pic.jpg" alt="Profile Picture" class="profile-image">
       <div class="profile-text">
-        <p>I am working as machine learning engineer at Immerso.ai.
-My work over here is to do foundational models for text to image and video generation at scale for movie generation.</p>
+        <p>I'm a Machine Learning Engineer at Immerso.ai, where I work on foundational models for large-scale text-to-image and text-to-video generation, with a focus on cinematic movie creation.</p>

-        <p>I have spent my MS at IIT Madras working under kaushik mitra.
-I have been working on 3d and 2d in the fields of image generation and restoration.</p>
+        <p>I completed my Master's at IIT Madras, working under <a href="https://www.ee.iitm.ac.in/kmitra/" target="_blank" rel="noopener">Prof. Kaushik Mitra</a>, where my research spanned 2D and 3D vision, particularly in image generation and restoration.</p>

-        <p>I hate to sociualize but I do put my efforts to make new friends who are like minded, if you are interested in computer vision, computational imaging, math, cats and music.
-A cheat way is to share insta reels which are funny.</p>
+        <p>I'm not big on socializing, but I do enjoy connecting with like-minded people—especially those into computer vision, computational imaging, math, cats, and music.
+Bonus points if you communicate via funny Instagram reels—that's the fastest way in.</p>
       </div>
     </div>